Moving Programmatic In-House with The Programmatic Advisory

 Why Are Brands Taking Programmatic In-House?

-Firstly, advertisers are in-housing programmatic to reduce cost.
-The largest opportunity to reduce cost is in agency resource.
+Firstly, advertisers are in-housing digital advertising to become more cost efficient.
+The largest opportunity to reduce cost is in agency resources.
 The model used by agencies to charge advertisers varies but in extreme cases, some undisclosed models have taken up to 90% of media spend.

 Of course in this new era of transparency, extreme cases like these are largely a thing of the past.
 However, for advertisers with large budgets, even single figure percentages can be costly.

 Media buying isn’t the only opportunity for cost-saving.
 For example, Unilever saved more than €500m (£430m) on marketing last year (2018) as it said it created “more content in-house while making existing assets go further”.